nelson-n/lmForc_helpers/README.md

 ## plot_forc

-The `plot_forc` functions allows on or multiple Forecast objects to be easily plotted.
+The `plot_forc()` functions allows one or multiple Forecast objects to be easily plotted.
 This functions takes a single Forecast object or a list of Forecast objects and returns a ggplot with forecasted and realized values on the y-axis and `future` values on the x-axis.
 The ggplot call is returned to the console and the data.frame used to render the ggplot may be optionally returned with the `return_df` argument.
-These features allow the user to manually edit the plot afterwards if necessary.
+These features allow the user to manually edit the plot afterwards if necessary. `plot_forc()` also supports the alteration of various plot aesthetics via arguments such as `labels` and `colors`.

 ``` r
 library(ggplot2)